allegro/bigflow/docs/project_setup_and_build.md

 Go to the [`docs`](../docs) project and run the `bigflow build-package` command to observe the result.
 Now you can install the generated package using `pip install dist/examples-0.1.0-py3-none-any.whl`.
 After you install the `.whl` file, you can run jobs and workflows from the `docs/examples` package.
-They are now installed in your virtual env, so you can run them anywhere in your directory tree, for example:
+They are now installed in your virtual environment, so you can run them anywhere in your directory tree, for example:

 ```shell script